radudilirici/Introduction-to-Robotics/Matrix game/README.md

 If the player loses their last life, the game is over.

 ### Technical requierments
+For the hardware part I used:
+- Arduino UNO
+- two 8x8 matrices
+- two MAX7219 Drivers
+- LCD
+- Potentiometer
+- Joystick
+- one normal sized Breadboard and 4 mini Breadboards
+- Wires

-The game is displayed on two 8x8 matrixes (16 rows, 8 columns) using two MAX7219 drivers that are connected.
+The game is displayed on the two 8x8 matrices (16 rows, 8 columns).
 For the control it is used a joystick.
 While playing, some info is displayed on the LCD (the current number of lifes, score and the difficulty level).
-The LCD congtrast can be controlled with a potentiometer.
+The LCD contrast can be changed with a potentiometer.
+The LCD only refreshes when something has changed on the screen, so it won't flicker.

+The difficulty level increases with time and that includes spawning more advanced obstacles and speeding up the forward movement.
+Some of the obstacles have animations and change their states over time.
 The score will increase constantly depending on the difficulty level.
 The best three scores are saved in EEPROM.

 ### The menu